 Living with T1D doesn't mean you have to live without sweets!
 You deserve to treat yourself for all your hard work in managing diabetes.

 1. Avocado Pudding

-Check out this keto-diet staple for a healthy alternative to traditional chocolate pudding!
+Check out this healthy alternative to traditional chocolate pudding!
 Don't worry - the avocado taste is cleverly disguised.
-You can find tons of recipes with other flavors and add-ons on various diet sites by searching 'avocado pudding'.
+You can find tons of recipes with other flavors and add-ons on various diet sites by searching 'avocado pudding.'

 2. Low-Carb Ice Cream

 With the advent of low carb diets, there are tons of new low carb brands for ice cream like Enlightened, Halo Top, and Skinny Cow.
 Someone with T1D even developed Mammouth Creameries ice cream in Austin, Texas with other T1D dessert-lovers in mind.
 Their ice cream is delicious and only a couple grams of sugar per serving.
 Check out their story on their website.
 Note: Be cautious with any low-sugar products that include sugar alcohols since they can upset your stomach.
 Many low-carb ice creams use sugar alcohols in their products.

 Don't forget the staples of sugar-free desserts!
 Popsicles, sugar-free gelatin with whipped cream, and fresh fruit are all delicious treats that are good all year round.
 Try combining aspects of each!
 You can have fun as a family by buying popsicle molds and experimenting with different recipes.
 Use sugar-free or low-carb juices as a base and add fresh fruit for a cold and tasty treat!